AlanVek/celosia/README.md

-# pyhdl
+# celosia

-**pyhdl** is a Python module that provides a way to convert Amaranth HDL designs into usable HDL code.
+**celosia** is a Python module that provides a way to convert Amaranth HDL designs into usable HDL code.
 It aims to offer an alternative workflow for generating hardware description language (HDL) files from Amaranth, supporting both Verilog and VHDL output formats.

-## What is pyhdl?
+## What is celosia?

-pyhdl is an independent project designed to help users of [Amaranth HDL](https://amaranth-lang.org/) convert their designs into Verilog and VHDL.
+celosia is an independent project designed to help users of [Amaranth HDL](https://amaranth-lang.org/) convert their designs into Verilog and VHDL.
 This module is not affiliated with Amaranth or Yosys, and is developed as a separate effort.
 The goal is to provide a simple, Pythonic interface for HDL code generation.

 **Disclaimer:** This project is a work in progress and is in not way production-ready.
 It may lack many features and robustness found in established tools.
 Use at your own risk.